1st STEP: Deciding for a City and the right District

 9th Step: Moving-out / Handing back the ApartmentSome weeks before your lease ends, be sure to arrange an appointment for handing-back the Apartment.
 When handing-over the Apartment, occured damages have to be protocolled and both versions have to be signed again from both sides.
 Your Deposit will then be deducted of the costs for the damages & repairs and transferred back to your Account.

-This might also be interesting for you:How to rent a Serviced Apartment in Germany
+This might also be interesting for you:What is a furnished Apartment?

 What is a Serviced Apartment?